sakirm-icpl/WDAC-Enterprise-Security/docs/tools/test-xml-validity.md

 ## Overview

-The `test-xml-validity.ps1` script performs comprehensive validation of WDAC policy XML files to ensure they conform to the required structure and contain all necessary elements.
-It can also automatically fix common policy issues.
+The `test-xml-validity.ps1` script performs comprehensive validation of WDAC policy XML files to ensure they conform to the required schema and structure.
+This helps identify syntax errors, missing elements, and other issues before deployment.

 ## Syntax